ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 The following steps describes how to set up the Gitlab server in a semi-automated way.
 This is ideal as a quickstart for developers.
 For a more detailed setup, see `Manual Gitlab Server Setup <#gitlab-server-setup>`__.
+In a production setup, you have to at least change the root password (by either specifying it in step 1 or extracting the random password in step 2) and generate random access tokens (instead of the pre-defined values).
+Set the variable ``GENERATE_ACCESS_TOKENS`` to ``true`` in the ``gitlab-local-setup.sh`` script and use the generated tokens instead of the predefined ones.

 1. Start the Gitlab container defined in `src/main/docker/gitlab-jenkins-mysql.yml` by running